andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-12-20-sanitized-emulation-with-qasan.md

 To do this shadow memory mapping, ASan maps a lot of virtual memory that remains unused and so not associated with physical frames by the kernel.

-ASan hooks the allocator's routines like malloc, free, memalign & al. with a custom allocator that poison the memory around chunks (redzones) to detect OOB, invalidates freed memory and keep track of it in a quarantine queue.
+ASan hooks the allocator's routines like malloc, free, memalign & al. with a custom allocator that poisons the memory around chunks (redzones) to detect OOB, invalidates freed memory and keeps track of it in a quarantine queue.

 To avoid the need to have an instrumented libc, the ASan runtime provides hooks for common libc routines that involve memory access like memcpy, strcpy and many others.